 The Terroir: Puglia’s Secret Ingredient

-Each region has a unique influence on the grapes that are grown there, producing wines with a diverse range of flavors and qualities.
+Moreover, each region has a unique influence on the grapes that are grown there.
+Therefore, they produce wines with a diverse range of flavors and qualities.

 Located at the bottom of Italy’s “boot,” Puglia has a climate that is perfect for winemaking.
 With its nutrient-rich, limestone-rich soils and hot, Mediterranean climate moderated by sea breezes, the area provides an ideal terroir for grape growth.

-These features, along with the skilled craftsmanship of regional winemakers, result in wines that embody the essence of Puglia’s specific terrain and history.
+These features, along with the skilled craftsmanship of regional winemakers, result in wines that embody Puglia’s essence.
+They are also good reasons to go wine tasting in Puglia.

 The Marvelous Grape Varieties